OROFACIAL MYOFUNCTIONAL THERAPY

 Comprehensive Assessment

-30-minute OMT treatment session with a clinician.
-You will be provided with exercise sheets and detailed homework instructions after each session, as well as any materials needed for the exercises.
+30 minute OMT treatment session with a clinician.
+You will be provided with exercise sheets, detailed homework instructions, and video examples after each session, as well as any materials needed for the exercises.
+We recommend these sessions take place in-person, however, virtual sessions are also available.

 $140